Integrating Complex Business Processes in eCommerce for Scalable Growth

 -

-Automating complex decision points within a workflow.
+Automating complex decision points within workflows based on learned patterns.

 -